openlibhums/memory-alpha/copy/timeline.md

 - Berlin-based academic publishing giant De Gruyter acquires Ubiquity Press.

 ### 2023
-- The OLH team grows to five full-time members with the addition of Steph Driver as a Publishing Technologies Developer and Siobhan Haime as a Publishing Technologies Librarian.
+- The OLH tech team grows to five full-time members with the addition of Steph Driver as a Publishing Technologies Developer and Siobhan Haime as a Publishing Technologies Librarian.
 They also host the first Janeway Symposium at Birkbeck, University of London, uniting publishing partners, software engineers, and academic editors.

 ### 2024
 - OLH establishes a working group to develop a Publishing Technology Board and collaborates with the California Digital Library on a user experience (UX) project.